Toxoplasma gondii

 • Localized treatment to the site of infection with reduced systemic complications and high concentration in intraocular tissue

-• No difference in efficacy reported in RCT comparing oral and intravitreal injections (n=68) with 1.6 mean number of injections: 18 (53%), 1 injection; 11 (32%), 2 injections; and 5 (15%), 3 injections.
+• No difference in efficacy was reported in RCT comparing oral and intravitreal injections (n=68) with 1.6 mean number of injections: 18 (53%), 1 injection; 11 (32%), 2 injections; and 5 (15%), 3 injections.
 Subconjunctival hemorrhage in 3 (9%), transient raised intraocular pressure in 1 (3%).
-No occurrences of vitreous hemorrhage, endophthalmitis, retinal detachment or cataract reported.[4]
+No vitreous hemorrhage, endophthalmitis, retinal detachment or cataracts were reported.[6]

 • Secondary prophylaxis